-- 1. The student who wishes to request a grade change, must email the teacher within one week of the initial grade being issued. - If the issue is not resolved after emailing the teacher, the student may submit a written grade appeal, along with any necessary evidence, to the appropriate division principal or IB coordinator within one week of speaking with the teacher. - 3.
-The principal will request a written explanation from the teacher for further clarification.
+- 1. The student who wishes to request a grade change, must email the teacher within one week of the initial grade being issued. - 2.
+If the issue is not resolved after emailing the teacher, the student may submit a written grade appeal within one week of receiving the grade, along with any necessary evidence, to the appropriate division principal or IB coordinator within one week of speaking with the teacher.
+The appeal should be based upon not having received instruction for what was assessed, errors in the assessment or an incorrect assessment.

+- 3. The principal will request a written explanation from the teacher for further clarification.
 The principal will work with the head of department and one other member of the department to gather any additional information and make determination if a grade change is warranted. - 4.
 If the grade change is not warranted, the principal will notify the student, parent and teacher in writing. - 5.
 If it is determined that a grade change is warranted, the principal will work with the teacher and head of department to determine the appropriate grade. - 6.
 The principal, teacher, student and parent will sign the grade change form and the grade will be changed in the student information system by the system engineer.

 Prior to the finalizing of end of year grades, an instructor may change a grade for a course or assessment on his or her own initiative.
 An instructor may request a grade change by emailing the appropriate division principal and student information systems engineer of the change.
+Grades will not be changed to "push a student to a higher mark" or in consideration of a desired outcome post awarding of grades.
+Students and families should review regularly on PowerSchool and Managebac their students' academic outcomes and partner with teachers on how to reflect stronger understandings.